Watts-Lab/task-mapping/tasks/5 squares problem.md

 # Criteria
 ## Performance calculation
+Performance is calulated by the amount of time taken, the number of card exchanges and the rate of card exchanges(card exchanges per minute).
+The easier the task, the less time and fewer card exchanges should be needed to complete the sets.

 ## Incentives
 Undergraduate participants were given bonus marks towards their class, while graduate students were paid.